Repairing Roof Verges

 Small cracks in the mortar of the verge can be quickly and easily fixed by using a roof and gutter sealant.
 This is injected into the crack with the applicator and allowed to dry before being painted over (if required).
 You can buy sealant in several colours to match the mortar if it is to be left unpainted.

 Remove any cracked and crumbling mortar with a hammer and chisel, taking it back until it is completely sound.
 Brush away any dust and small debris with a dry paintbrush.
-Mix up your mortar using a standard mix of one part sharp sand to 4 parts cement (it is also fine to use a pre-mix bag if you wish) and mix in some PVA adhesive to, following the manufacturers instructions.
+Mix up your mortar using a standard mix of one part Cement to four parts sharp sand (it is also fine to use a pre-mix bag if you wish) and mix in some PVA adhesive as well, following the manufacturer’s instructions.
 Making the mix slightly dry will make it easier to apply on the vertical surface.

 Dampen the area to be filled with water, using an old paintbrush to get into all of the cracks and holes, and then brush it with a coat of PVA adhesive.
 Start to fill the holes with your mortar, working from the back of the hole or crack and knocking it in with the edge of the trowel to make sure that there are no air pockets.
 Gradually build up the mortar until it is flush with the surface of the gable end.